uchennaanya/ror-social-scaffold/README.md

 # Scaffold for social media app with Ruby on Rails

 > This repo includes intial code for social media app with basic styling.
 Its purpose is to be a starting point for Microverse students.
+I created a model with association and with features of friendship.
+Improved the friendship model by adding another instance of friendship model.

 ## Built With

-- Ruby v2.7.0
+- Ruby v2.7.2
 - Ruby on Rails v5.2.4

 ## Live Demo